Vezha Diary #016: Lessons from the first alpha/beta tags

 Architecturally, we continued to separate the contours of responsibility so that changes in one block do not break neighboring ones.
 In practice “Lessons from the first alpha/beta tags”, this gave more freedom for point updates without cascading risk.

-In practice, the results look mundane, but valuable: a more stable release cycle, shorter diagnosis times, and fewer manual traversals.
+In practice, the results look mundane, but valuable: a more stable release cycle, shorter diagnosis times, and less manual workarounds.
 This is exactly what we were trying to achieve in the topic “Lessons of the first alpha/beta tags”.

 We fixed three priorities: stability in production, clear inter-team interaction and live prioritization based on actual use.
 For the First Alpha/Beta Tag Tutorial, this worked best.